Get all of the information you need to start and run a small business.

 The most common legal structures for a small business are:

 For LLCs and corporations, you will need to check that your name is distinguishable from the names of other business entities already on file with the DC Department of Consumer and Regulatory Affairs (DCRA).
 You can check for available names by doing a Business License Verification on the DCRA website.
 You can reserve an available name for 120 days.
-File name reservations online at the DCRA website or on paper by filing Form GN-3, Name Reservation Registration & Transfer.
-There are certain name requirements for LLCs and corporations (like including a word such as “L.L.C.” for LLCs or “Company” for corporations).
-See How to Form an LLC in the District of Columbiaand How to Form a Corporation in the District of Columbia for more information.
+File name reservations online at the DCRA website or on paper by filing Form NR-1, Application for Name Reservation.
+There are certain name requirements for LLCs and corporations (like including a word such as "L.L.C." for LLCs or "Company" for corporations).
+See How to Form an LLC in the District of Columbia and How to Form a Corporation for more information.

-Is your business a sole proprietorship that uses a business name that is different from the legal name of the business owner?
+Is your business is a sole proprietorship or partnership that uses a business name that is different from the name of the business owner (for a sole proprietorship) or names of the individual partners (for a partnership)?
 If so, you have the option to register a trade name with the DCRA.
-Is your business a general partnership?
-If so, you must file Form DGP-1, Statement of Authority for Domestic General Partnership, with the DCRA.

 If you plan on doing business online, you may want to register your business name as a domain name.
 See Choose and Register a Domain Name for more information.
 In addition, to avoid trademark infringement issues, you should do a federal and state trademark check to make sure the name you want to use is not the same as or too similar to a name already in use.
 See How to Do a Trademark Search for more information.